 True alcohol allergies are rare but the reactions can be severe.
-What most people believe to be an alcohol allergy is actually a reaction to an allergen in the alcohol.
+What most people believe to be alcohol allergy is actually a reaction to an allergen in the alcohol.
 Common allergens in alcohol include:

-- Alcohol may increase the reaction to food allergies.
+- alcohol may increase the reaction to food allergies

 Other symptoms related to the ingredients found in alcoholic beverages may include:

 - nasal congestion including runny or stuffy nose

 - rapid heartbeat

 Some people may experience face reddening (flushing) when they drink alcohol.
 This alcohol flush reaction is more common in those of Asian descent, due to polymorphism.
 Facial flushing is not an allergic reaction, just a side effect of alcohol intake in some people.

 According to a 2010 study published in BMC Evolutionary Biology, the gene change responsible for the polymorphism is linked with the domestication of rice in southern China several centuries ago.
 People with the changed gene are at lower risk for alcoholism than others, largely because of the unpleasant reaction that happens after drinking alcohol.